 As negotiations are underway on the North American Free Trade Agreement, the concerns of the Florida blueberry growers, and of all Florida farmers, should have heavy weight and prominence in the discussions.
 Issues that are top-of-mind for U.S. farmers include competition and labor, particularly when it comes to imports from Mexico.

-Letters from Florida Commissioner of Agriculture Adam Putnam as well as Senators Bill Nelson and Marco Rubio (see QR codes below) are urging negotiators to help the Florida agriculture industry as produce imports from Mexico continue to increase and undercut American agriculture.
+Letters from Florida Commissioner of Agriculture Adam Putnam as well as Senators Bill Nelson and Marco Rubio (see links below) are urging negotiators to help the Florida agriculture industry as produce imports from Mexico continue to increase and undercut American agriculture.
 Not only are the blueberries and other fruits from Mexico sold cheaper than domestic produce because production costs are less due to poorly paid labor, but regulations are less stringent in Mexico, which could mean exported products are potentially more hazardous to consumer health.

 Florida growers are calling for changes, including quotas on Mexican imports, alignment of Mexico’s food safety and environmental regulations with those of the U.S. farming industry, and increased wages in Mexico, to help level the playing field.
 Mexico’s government has so far rejected these ideas.